DimitriPalmer22/Relapse-Code-Documentation/_temp/04-08 Interview Questions.md

 - What do you think this job looks like on a day-to-day basis?
 - Do you have any questions for us?
 - Why should we hire you?
-I believe you should hire me because I br
+I believe you should hire me because I bring a mix of a commitment to growth, and a passion for creating memorable game experiences.
+I understand that there's always room for improvement, and I'm eager to work alongside experienced colleagues who can help me refine my skills.

+Also, My communication skills allow me to inte

 #### **Qualifications**